FanWangEcon/CodeDynaAsset/README.md

 The first main model below is the one dynamic asset and shocks model.
 The second main model is the two dynamic asset and shocks model.
 For each model, several algorithms are provided that offer different qualities of approximations.
 For each algorithm, various implementations are also shown with varying speed but identical solution approximations.

 Dynamic asset models have three broad components: 1, solution; 2, distribution; 3, equilibrium.
 The sections below try to cover different algorithms and implementations of algorithms to solve for optimal conditional choices, joint asset distributions, and equilibrium prices.
-These algorithms here are developed in the process of trying to solves and estimate models in these [papers](https://fanwangecon.github.io/research), and might not be appropriate for alternative models.
+These algorithms here are developed in the process of trying to solve and estimate models in these [papers](https://fanwangecon.github.io/research), and might not be appropriate for alternative models.

 # 1. The One Asset One Shock Problem (BZ)
 <!-- https://fanwangecon.github.io/CodeDynaAsset/m_az -->